-This is a great way to quickly decide if a product or service is worth the price to you.
+This is a great way to decide quickly if a product or service is worth the price to you.

 7. Automate Your Savings

 One effective way to stop spending money is by making sure that it never hits your checking account in the first place.
-Instead, have a portion of your paycheck directly deposited into another account.
+Instead, have a portion of your paycheck deposited directly into another account.

-You can set up automated savings through your bank so that an amount or percentage of your paycheck will be deposited into your designated savings or checking account every time you’re paid.
+You can set up automated savings through your bank so that an amount or percentage of your paycheck will be deposited into your designated savings or checking account every time you get paid.
 Not only is this a simple way to save, but you’ll be much less tempted to spend money that isn’t easily accessible.